 - Provide supporting services

 We know that Gen Z is an entrepreneurial generation.
 They also spend more money on experiences than they do other commodities.
 Use this to your advantage.

 Host guest speakers or quarterly business topics tailored to budding entrepreneurs.
 Offer a cooking class or sunrise yoga.
 Partner with local retailers, like an independent market, to offer unique discounts to your residents.
 These are relatively low-cost efforts that help to differentiate the property from others.

 - Ensure rent increases are reasonable

-Landlords will hike the rent by 20-30% year-over-year and then are surprised when tenants leave.
+Landlords who increase the rent by 20-30% year-over-year, often are surprised when tenants leave.
 While rent increases are inevitable, be sure to increase rent at a reasonable rate each year.
 Of course, striking a balance can be challenging, especially amid rising inflation.
 However, Gen Z is fiscally conservative and will gladly (or reluctantly) relocate when faced with huge increases.

 Although most Gen Zers say they want to own a home someday, the reality is that is becoming harder than ever to do.
 The median sales price for a home topped $440,000 earlier this year.

 With interest rates on the rise, the cost of owning a home will only increase further.
 This puts homeownership out of reach for a large share of Gen Z (at least, for now).
 In turn, they will rent for longer than they might otherwise have wanted.
 Multifamily owners who tailor their properties to Gen Z will be in a good position for the foreseeable future.